 Wind field parameters used as inputs for aero-elastic simulations are derived from PL and CW lidar measurements of the wake field behind an operating wind turbine.
-Although the two lidars follow different scanning patterns and the wake flow field is strongly inhomogeneous, we find a very good agreement between the PL and CW lidar-estimated horizontal wind speed and filtered turbulence in partial- and full-wake situations.
+Although the two lidars follow different scanning patterns and the wake flow field is strongly inhomogeneous, we find a very good agreement between the PL and CW lidar-estimated horizontal wind speed and

+- 5 filtered turbulence in partial- and full-wake situations.
 The estimation of the wind veer, yaw error and shear exponent using nacelle-mounted lidars is prone to high level of uncertainty and is affected by the scanning patterns.
 This is demonstrated by the larger scatter between the estimated parameters by the PL and CW lidars in wake compared to free-wind conditions (not shown).
-However, we demonstrate that the influence of these parameters on the loads and power predictions is minor compared to mean wind speed, turbulence intensity and length scale.
-Although the present work does not focus in details on the performance of the two lidar systems, the findings indicate that the main sources of uncertainty in load predictions are related to flow modelling assumptions.
-Power production levels are highly dependent on the estimated mean wind speed at hub height.
-The observed power prediction's deviations.
+However, we demonstrate that the influence of these parameters on the loads and power predictions is minor compared to mean wind speed, turbulence intensity and length scale. - 10 Although the present work does not focus in details on the performance of the two lidar systems, the findings indicate that the main sources of uncertainty in load predictions are related to flow modelling assumptions.
 The wind velocity gradient in the wake is characterized by the combined effect of the atmospheric shear and the wake deficit.
-The former can be explained by a power law profile, while the latter is often approximated in the far wake by a Gaussian function, whose depth and width depend on ambient conditions and turbine operation regimes (Aitken et al., 2014).
+The former can be explained by a power law profile, while the latter is often approximated in the far wake by a Gaussian bivariate Gaussian shape function, whose depth and width depend on ambient conditions and turbine operation regimes (Aitken et al., 2014) - 15 (Trujillo et al., 2011; Aitken et al., 2014).
 Further, the 10-min average wind velocity gradient, observed from a fixed point, will be largely influenced by wake meandering in the lateral and vertical directions increasing the complexity of the velocity field in the wake region.
-The results of the power prediction's deviations in Table 1, in both partial- and full-wake situations, indicate an inaccurate a less accurate reconstruction of the mean wind speed.
-More precisely, the flow modelling assumptions, including horizontal homogeneous wind flow, power law vertical wind profile and linear veer within the scanned areas, introduce larger errors in wake than wind field when compared to wake-free conditions.
-Furthermore, we do not distinguish situations where the lidar beams are partly measuring inside the wake and partially outside to reconstruct the inflow wind field.
-This could be resolved if wake characteristics as shape, depth and center position are integrated in the WFR techniques (Trujillo et al., 2011).
-Deriving a rotor equivalent wind speed model, which accounts for velocity gradients as well as wake characteristics is necessary to Although we demonstrate a low sensitivity of the loads to the shear exponent for all the analysed sensors (see Fig. 10), it is envisioned to more appropriately account for wake-affected velocity gradient profiles and determine whether or not this will significantly improve the accuracy of power and load predictions.
-It is also important to point out that, in the region of high velocity gradients as wake edges, the probe volume averaging effects can lead to significant errors in the estimation of the mean wind speed (Lundquist et al., 2015; Meyer Forsting et al., 2017).
+The results of the power prediction's deviations in Table 2, in both partial- and full-wake situations, indicate a less accurate reconstruction of the wind field when compared to wake-free conditions.
+Although we demonstrate a low sensitivity of the loads to the shear exponent for all the analysed sensors (see Fig. 10), it is envisioned to more appropriately account - 20 for wake-affected velocity gradient profilesand, which include a wake shape function and the contribution of the meandering, and determine whether or not this will significantly improve the accuracy of power and load predictions.